Dental Concerns Montclair, CA

 The best way to manage gum disease is through preventative measures such as routine dental health exams and good at home oral hygiene.
 Brushing twice a day and flossing at least once removes food debris from the teeth and helps to keep oral bacteria in check.
 Routine professional teeth cleanings help to remove plaque and tartar buildup, the ideal breeding grounds for disease-causing bacteria.
 Biannual teeth cleanings also allow Dr. Srikureja to notice any early signs of gum disease providing for more effective treatment.

-During your routine dental exams, Dr. Nikki Ancona and our dental care team can make personalized recommendations for improving your oral health.
+During your routine dental exams, our dental care team can make personalized recommendations for improving your oral health.
 Our team can make suggestions on better brushing techniques, and may suggest anti-bacterial mouth rinses.

 Illustration comparing periodontitis to a healthy tooth